South African energy crisis: 2024 return to stability

+By July 2024 this had resulted in an increase in energy generating capacity to 35,000 MW, the highest in 6 years.
+Although some of the coal power plants have reported improved performance (Kusile, Hendrina, Grootvlei, Matla, Kendal, Majuba, Tutuka, Kriel and Matimba) others have reported reducing performance (Arnot, Lethabo, Camden, Medupi and Duvha) indicating continuing challenges.

+2025

+On 22 February 2025, South Africa experienced once again severe power cuts due to multiple failures at the Majuba and Camden power stations.
+Eskom, the state-owned power utility, initially implemented Stage 6 load shedding without any prior warning, Eskom anticipated that that stage of load shedding would continue until the end of the week.

 Impact

 The energy crisis has had a number of very negative impacts on South Africa.
 These range from reducing economic growth and making it more difficult to do business in the country to increasing crime rates and shaping South African politics.
-A study by the University of Johannesburg indicated that since level 6 load shedding was introduced the repeated periods of load shedding has significantly reduced "the overall happiness of South Africans."
+A 2022 study by the University of Johannesburg indicated that since level 6 load shedding was introduced the repeated periods of load shedding has significantly reduced "the overall happiness of South Africans."
+In 2023 a case was brought before the Pretoria High Court to declare the energy crisis unconstitutional due to the hardship it imposed.

+Health care

+As of April 2023, 80% of public health-care facilities were affected by and only 20% exempt from power cuts.
+Patient care has been compromised especially in rural areas, but also in major hospitals who "were overwhelmed with patients coming from rural hospitals".
+Surgical care has been most affected with long waiting lists.
+Health standards were dropping together with water shortages in all public health facilities.
+The Health and Allied Workers Indaba Trade Union said "nurses were fed up with relying on mobile phone torchlights, unreliable generators, and using cooler boxes to keep vaccines and other medicines at the correct temperatures".

 Crime

-In 2022, it was reported that long periods of loadshedding was resulting in many increased incidents of crime.
+In 2022, it was reported that long periods of loadshedding were resulting in many increased incidents of crime.
 This included metal thieves using periods of when there is no power to steal equipment from power stations, sub-stations, and transmission lines thereby complicating Eskom's efforts to mitigate the energy crisis and costing the utility over R16.8 billion (US$937 million) whilst also causing additional difficulties for municipalities.
 Incidents of metal theft, house breaking and robberies due to a lack of security lighting and alarms had increased in some urban areas of South Africa during the period when level 6 loadshedding was implemented.